Benedict-Carling/YeaZ-Output-Analysis/readme.md

 ### Repository Housekeeping
 This repository is formatted with [black](https://black.readthedocs.io/en/stable/), a Python formatter that helps maintain code readability and consistency.
 It is used to ensure that code is formatted consistently throughout the repository.

+### Pipeline
+1. Obtain nd2 file from microscope
+2. Before using this repo, you should obtain a h5 cell mask file corresponding to the nd2 file using YEAZ.
+Now you should have the two input files ready to progress with this pipeline.
+This can be done using the gui or the cli
+3. As these files are often very big, we use the file `pipeline/build_cell_dataframe.py` to aggregate the nd2 file and the h5 mask file into a pkl file (a file holding a pandas dataframe).
+This file holds a dataframe of all cells within the nd2 file along with relevant metrics such as cell-size, meanflourescence or a custom score.
+Please edit this file for your own applications
+4. Once you have the pkl file, the saved variation of the pandas dataframe containing rows for each cell.
+Most other files in the pipeline folder begin with reading the dataframe back into a variable for filtering, mapping through it in different ways.
+Such as assigning the cells to sub populations, or aggregating cell statistics by location.
+Browse the `pipeline` folder for inspiration